cathydutton/cathydutton.github.io/_drafts/2017-03-19-can-we-just-use-css-now?.md

 This may be the case for modern browsers, but what if you need to support older versions, or use browser specific features?

-PostCSS can help with the transition without creatign a reliance on bolt on languages.
+PostCSS can help with the transition without creating a reliance on bolt on languages.